thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

           }
         }

-This high-level interface presents a pure, mathematical model of a canister, and hides the bookkeeping required to provide the System API as seen in Section [Canister interface (System API)](#system-api).
+This high-level interface presents a pure, mathematical model of a canister, and hides the bookkeeping required to provide the System API as seen in Section [Cube interface (System API)](#system-api).

 The `CanisterId` parameter of `init` and `post_upgrade` is merely passed through to the canister, via the `canister.self` system call.